zkoss/zk-mvvm-book/syntax/apply.md

  `<apply templateURI="/WEB-INF/mypage?arg=something" />`

  With the query string, you can pass only the String values.
- The parameter can be accesse with the <tt>arg</tt> variable in EL expressions.
+ The parameter can be accessed with the <tt>arg</tt> variable in EL expressions.

 Example
 =======